santoshteknur/Daily/Desktop/portfolio/README.md

-Complete Daily Website with Bootstrap - HTML/CSS In this project, This project i have created for showcasing my css and html knowlege .
+This project i have created for uploading student Resume and CV for personal info

-## To execute this project just open index.html file in the browser.
+##check screenshots